-Report: Joe Biden Administration Would Be ‘Most Anti-Energy' in History
+‘Power the Future' Org: Joe Biden Admin Would Be ‘Most Anti-Energy' in History

-A report from Power the Future revealed just how radical the American energy landscape would look like under a Joe Biden administration, including ending America’s shale revolution and installing as much as possible from the socialist Green New Deal.
+A paper from the energy advocacy nonprofit Power the Future argues that the American energy landscape would radically change under a Joe Biden administration, including ending America’s shale revolution and enacting as many policies as possible from the Green New Deal.

 The report compiled a list of Democrats who are contenders for Biden Cabinet posts, including Sen. Martin Heinrich (D-NM) as secretary of the Department of Interior; Gov. Steve Bullock (D-MT) for Interior secretary or Department of Energy secretary; Gov. Jared Polis (D-CO) to head Interior or the Environmental Protection Agency (EPA); Gov. Michelle Lujan Grisham (D-NM) for Department of Energy; Secretary Julian Castro (D-TX) (HUD secretary under Obama) for EPA; and Gov. Jay Inslee (D-WA) for several energy-related posts.